bitdessin/JustDeepIt/docs/source/implementation/sod.rst

-The training weights can be saved using method :func:`save <justdeepit.models.SOD.save>`, which stores the trained weights.
+The training weights can be saved using method :meth:`save <justdeepit.models.SOD.save>`, which stores the trained weights.